Bonsai: Intentional and Personalized Social Media Feeds: Introduction

 \section{Introduction}

-At the heart of modern social media feeds are predictive models designed to maximize user engagement~\cite{metaOurApproachFacebook, zhao2019recommending, liu2022monolith,cunningham2024we}.
+At the heart of modern social media feeds are predictive models designed to maximize user engagement~\cite{metaOurApproachFacebook, zhao2019recommending, liu2022monolith}.
 These algorithms analyze vast amounts of behavioral data to forecast which posts a user is most likely to view, like, share, or comment on~\cite{narayanan2023understanding}.
-Platforms like Bluesky, X, Facebook, Instagram, and TikTok rely on this approach to rank and personalize content, effectively shaping each user's feed into a unique, constantly adapting experience.
-This formula has clear benefits: by surfacing content that aligns with users' revealed preferences, engagement-driven ranking can make apps feel more enjoyable and relevant~\cite{reddits}.
-Past work has shown, for example, that users do indeed spend more time in feeds curated by these predictive systems over chronological ones~\cite{guessHowSocialMedia2023}.
+Platforms like Bluesky, X, Facebook, Instagram, and TikTok rely on this approach to rank and personalize content, effectively shaping each user’s feed into a unique, constantly adapting experience.
+This formula aligns tightly with advertising-based business models that monetize attention and impressions, giving platforms strong incentives to optimize for engagement~\cite{kim2017social}.
+It also has clear short-term benefits: engagement-driven ranking can make apps feel enjoyable and relevant~\cite{reddits}, and users spend more time in feeds curated by these predictive systems than in chronological ones~\cite{guessHowSocialMedia2023}.

-However, many users experience a disconnect between how they use social media in ``the spur of the moment'' and how they wish they used it in retrospect~\cite{narayanan2023understanding}.
+At the same time, many users experience a disconnect between how they use social media in ``the spur of the moment'' and how they wish they used it in retrospect~\cite{narayanan2023understanding}.
 In behavioral science \textit{lingo}~\cite{kahneman2011thinking}, this dichotomy reflects a tension between System 1 (fast, intuitive, and reactive) and System 2 (slower, deliberate, and reflective).
 While scrolling through a feed, users are often driven by immediate rewards like novelty or emotional stimulation.
 Afterwards, however, users may feel their usage did not align with deeper goals, such as staying informed or connecting meaningfully to others~\cite{tranModelingEngagementDisengagementCycle2019, kleinberg2024challenge, milli2025engagement}.
+This gap between use and intent contributes to compulsive habits~\cite{tran2019modeling}, problematic or addictive use~\cite{marinoComprehensiveMetaanalysisProblematic2018, sapaczAreWeAddicted2016}, and even decisions to deactivate platforms altogether~\cite{allcott2020welfare, tromholt2016facebook}.